ALMOWAFI/sabeel/README.md

 - **AI Assistant**: Sabeel Chatbot for answering Islamic questions
 - **Scholar Dashboard**: Tools specifically designed for Islamic scholars
 - **Community Forums**: Spaces for discussion and collaboration
+- **Job Openings Board**: Find and apply for jobs in Islamic organizations
+- **WhatsApp Group Join**: Connect with community groups via WhatsApp

 ## Technologies Used